 Don’t overwhelm yourself with giant daily tasks.

-Instead, work consistently on your goal by taking tiny little steps each day.
+Instead, work consistently on your goal by taking tiny little steps towards is each day.

 Some of the no brainer tasks could be: